DanElias/Computer-Graphics/ProyectoFinal/README.md

 - It also saves the adjacent and non-adjacent vertices of each vertex to be used by the forced directed algorithm

 ## JSON Format
-- for Graph Data in .\data folder
+- for Graph Data in ./data folder
 ```json
 {
     "vertices": [